mortii/anki-morphs/docs/src/user_guide/setup/tips-and-tricks.md

 If you want to learn a specific piece of media—like a book or a movie—a targeted [priority file](prioritizing.md) can speed things up compared to a general one.
 However, ou should only really do this after you have already learned **at least** the most frequent 2k morphs.
-If you start to specialize too early you can fall into the trap of 'over-fitting' your vocabulary and understanding of the language.
+If you start to specialize too early you can fall into the trap of "over-fitting" your vocabulary and understanding of the language.

 ### Reverting AnkiMorphs changes